-Rather than providing the history of the Tank Destroyer Forces as a narrative, I felt, it would be easier to find specific dates and allot less reading, if it was done in time-line form.
+Rather than providing the history of the Tank Destroyer Forces as a narrative, I felt it would require a lot less reading, and be easier to find specific dates, if it was done in time-line form.

 Feb.
 2, 1942.....Project started to mount 90mm gun on an M4 tank chassis, designated as the T53

 December 1942.....Modified 90mm designated T7 was completed and mounted in a pilot M10.
 Result designated the T71